rozuur/flask-opinionated/README.md

 ### Docker

-To build docker image run `docker build . -f ./tools/Dockerfile`
+To build docker image run `docker build .`

 To run the app at port 8000 use `docker run --rm -it -p12121:12121 $(docker build -q .)`